uiua-lang/uiua-dev/site/text/writing_longer_code.md

 ## The Stack Pitfall

 Being stack-based is Uiua's key to being usable as a pure-tacit language.
 However, the stack can be an unwieldy tool if used recklessly.
-Many stack languages have built-in functions for rotating the stack, fishing values from deep in the stack, or arbitrarily reordering it.
-While these things are technically possible in Uiua, they are discouraged, and they are verbose by design.
+Many stack languages have built-in functions for rotating the stack, fishing values up from deep in the stack, or arbitrarily reordering it.
+While these things are technically possible in Uiua, they are discouraged, and the code for them is verbose by design.

 Uiua encourages a more structured approach to stack manipulation.
 There are no single functions for rotating the stack or for swapping more than 2 values.